pySTEPS/pysteps/README.rst

 pySTEPS
 =======

-The pySTEPS initiative is a community that develops and maintains an easy to use, modular, free and open source python framework for short-term ensemble prediction systems.
+pySTEPS is a community-driven initiative for developing and maintaining an easy to use, modular, free and open source Python framework for short-term ensemble prediction systems.

 The focus is on probabilistic nowcasting of radar precipitation fields,